Smiley: Etymology

-As an adjective, the word "smiley" was used in literature occasionally, but it came after the word was used as a surname.
-As with the surname, smiley came about from the creative or colloquial shortening of smiling to mimic spoken dialect.
-James Russell Lowell used the word "smily" to replace “smiling” in his mid-19th-century poem, The Courtin’.
-Over a century later, in 1957, author Jane McHenry in Family Weekly magazine wrote, "Draw a big smiley face on the plate!"
-A year later, there was an illustration of a noseless smiling face containing two dots, eyebrows, and a single curved line for a mouth in a write-up in Family Weekly, Galloping Ghosts! by Bill Ross, with the text:Collect six empty pop bottles and six cone-shaped paper cups.
-With crayons draw smiley faces on three of the cups and scary ones on the others.
-Put a cup on top of each bottle and line them up as 'ghosts.'. .Keep score by counting five points for each scary-faced ghost knocked over and, since it is a night for spooks, only one point for each smiley!
+The use of smiley as a noun or noun modifier came much later than the surname, but likely came from the creative or colloquial shortening of smiling to mimic spoken dialect.
+In 1957, author Jane McHenry used it as a noun in Family Weekly magazine when he wrote, "Draw a big smiley face on the plate!"
+A year later, there was an illustration of a noseless smiling face containing two dots, eyebrows, and a single curved line for a mouth in a write-up in Family Weekly, Galloping Ghosts! by Bill Ross.